truefoundry/infra-charts/charts/tfy-k8s-aws-eks-inframold/README.md

 | `truefoundry.enabled` | Flag to enable TrueFoundry          | `false` |
 | `truefoundry.dev`     | Flag to enable TrueFoundry Dev mode | `true`  |

-### Parameters for truefoundryBootstrap
+### truefoundryBootstrap parameters

 | Name                                       | Description                                                               | Value   |
 | ------------------------------------------ | ------------------------------------------------------------------------- | ------- |
 | `truefoundry.truefoundryBootstrap.enabled` | Flag to enable bootstrap job to prep cluster for truefoundry installation | `false` |

-### Parameters for database.
-Can be left empty if using the dev mode
+### database.
+Can be left empty if using the dev mode parameters

 | Name                                         | Description                                                | Value |
 | -------------------------------------------- | ---------------------------------------------------------- | ----- |